What is a Securities Analyst?

 Much of a securities analyst's job involves gathering data from publications, researchers and other sources; creating financial models; and writing reports or making presentations.

 They must be able to work well with clients, peers and their bosses; explain their ideas quickly and precisely; have presentation skills; and be extremely confident with spreadsheets and numbers.
-Some travel a .
+Some travel a lot.
 Securities analysts typically work considerably long work weeks, particularly early in their careers, and they must keep up-to-date on developments within their companies, industries and anything that could affect those companies and industries.

 Securities analysts often have undergraduate or graduate business degrees, but many investment firms train entry-level analysts, which means that an undergraduate degree in business is not always necessary if a candidate shows aptitude.
 Some analysts also enter the Chartered Financial Analyst (CFA) program to further their credentials.
-Many securities analysts go on to become senior analysts, investment bankers, consultants, and chief financial officers.
+Many securities analysts go on to become senior analysts, investment bankers, consultants, advisors and chief financial officers.

 The purpose of a securities analyst is to help people make decisions.
 Securities analysts gather and interpret data to do this, and quite often they have to project events.
 To do this well, an analyst has to stay on top of industry and company trends, market trends, economic trends, new regulations, changes in accounting rules and other information.

 For this reason, securities analysts carry a great degree of responsibility.
-The results of their analyses influence investor decisions, and a mistake in a spreadsheet or an overlooked piece of information could inadvertently making the wrong recommendations, which could have far-reaching consequences.
+The results of their analyses influence investor decisions, and a mistake in a spreadsheet or an overlooked piece of information could mean inadvertently making the wrong recommendations, which could have far-reaching consequences.